 - Sealing ring: A silicone ring, located underneath the lid that allows the Instant Pot to seal.
 Check that your sealing ring is positioned correctly (see below) every time before operating your Instant Pot.

 - Inner liner/pot: The inner pot in the Instant Pot is a stainless steel pot that sits on a burner.
 If you use your Instant Pot frequently, you might want to invest in an extra inner pot.

-- Mode or function buttons: The buttons (or knob) on the front of the Instant Pot control the function.
-To go from one function to another, for example to go from sauté to pressure cooking, press cancel first.
+- Mode or function buttons: The Instant Pot is a digital pressure cooker.
+The buttons (or knob) on the front of the Instant Pot control the function.
+To go from one function to another, for example – from sauté to pressure cooking – press cancel first.
 An Instant Pot can have up to 15 different functions, though most of them can be performed manually as well.

 - Lid – the Instant Pot lid twists and locks into place.
 The lid is placed on at an angle, with markings to reflect where it goes, then locks when twisted.
 You can see below where the arrows line up to show the lid is locked.

-- Natural pressure release: After the cooking cycle, allow the Instant Pot to release the pressure on its own (let it sit) until the Floating Valve completely drops.
+- Natural pressure release (NPR): After the cooking cycle, allow the Instant Pot to release the pressure on its own (let it sit) until the Floating Valve completely drops.

-- Quick pressure release: After the cooking cycle finished, manually move the Venting Knob from “sealing” to “venting” to quickly release the pressure inside the pressure cooker.
+- Quick pressure release (QR): After the cooking cycle finished, manually move the Venting Knob from “sealing” to “venting” to quickly release the pressure inside the pressure cooker.
 Wait until the Floating Valve completely drops before opening the lid.

 - Sauté: A function that allows for sautéing, browning, and simmering in the Instant Pot.